 The Mandatory Testing and Disclosure Act (MTDA) provides a way for certain individuals exposed to the risk of communicable disease infection through contact with another person to force that person to provide a bodily substance for testing, if such information cannot reasonably be obtained in any other manner.

-- Mandatory Testing and Disclosure Act and Regulation
+- Mandatory Testing and Disclosure Act

 - Definitions and Interpretations under the Mandatory Testing and Disclosure Act and accompanying regulations (PDF, 25 KB)